cubbles/generator-cubbles/README.md

 ## Installation

 1. The Yeoman package.
 Install it if it is not already on your system: `npm install -g yo`
-2. Install the Yeoman generator for Cubbles-WebPackages: `npm install -g https://npm.webblebase.net:444/generator-cubbles/-/generator-cubbles-<version>.tgz`
+2. Install the Yeoman generator for Cubbles-WebPackages: `npm install -g generator-cubbles`

 ## Scaffold a Cubbles-Project